MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

  **To validate the installation**

-1. Add a user to your SharePoint site, and grant the user Site Designer permissions.
+1. Add a user to your SharePoint site and grant the user Site Designer permissions.
-2. Install SharePoint Designer 2013 and create a workflow based on the SharePoint 2013 Workflow platform.
+2. Install SharePoint Designer 2013 on a client machine and create a workflow based on the SharePoint 2013 Workflow platform.
 For more information, see [Creating a workflow by using SharePoint Designer 2013 and the SharePoint 2013 Workflow platform](/sharepoint/dev/general-development/creating-a-workflow-by-using-sharepoint-designer-and-the-sharepoint-wo).
 3. Run this workflow from the SharePoint user interface.

 ## Troubleshooting